isomerpages/moe-navalbasepri/_events/English Fiesta 2026.md

 ---
 <h3><strong>Celebrate the Joy of Language at English Fiesta!</strong></h3>
 <p>It has been a vibrant week at NBPS as we kicked off our <strong>English Fiesta</strong>,
 a celebration of creativity and language!
-Our campus transformed into a living storybook, with teachers and students alike bringing literature to life.</p>
+Our school transformed into a living storybook, with teachers and students alike bringing literature to life.</p>
 <div class="isomer-image-wrapper">